aman-1998/Generating-random-numbers-using-C-Language/README.md

 If you want to get different sequences, you need to seed the random number generator using srand i.e., srand(time(NULL)).

-Here time(0) returns the number of seconds since the epoch (00:00:00 UTC, January 1, 1970, for POSIX systems, not counting leap seconds).
+Here time(NULL) returns the number of seconds since the epoch (00:00:00 UTC, January 1, 1970, for POSIX systems, not counting leap seconds).
 Note that this still might give repeated values if you run it twice in the same second, and it's extremely dangerous if you expect to distribute your code